apache/shardingsphere/docs/community/content/involved/conduct/code.en.md

      - It is prohibited to call Java Stream API;
      - It is prohibited to concat String using "+";
      - It is prohibited to call LinkedList's get(int index) method.
+ - Comments & Logs covenant:
+   - Use English in all the logs and javadoc.
+   - Include Javadoc, todo and fixme only in the comments.
+   - Only `public` classes and methods need javadoc, the Javadoc for the user API and SPI needs to be written clearly and comprehensively, other methods, classes and override methods do not need javadoc.

 ## Contributor Covenant Unit Test of Conduct